 In VVC Draft 8 [1], WPP and tile partitioning are supported for parallel processing.
 When WPP is used in the current picture, each coding tree unit (CTU) row is processed in parallel relative to its preceding CTU row with one CTU delay, and the CABAC context variables are propagated from the end of the first CTU of the preceding CTU row to the start of the first CTU of the current CTU row.
 When tile partitioning is used in the current picture, each tile in one picture can be processed in parallel.
 The tile partitioning can be in horizontal, vertical, or both directions.
 The vertical tile partitioning not only can achieve parallel processing but also can reduce line buffer size.
 The horizontal tile partitioning is similar to WPP in the sense that they both can achieve parallel processing between different CTU rows.

-Currently, WPP and tile partitioning are allowed to be simultaneously used within the same picture, which not only increases the effort of decoder verification but also introduces functionality redundancy between WPP and horizontal tile partitioning.
+However, it could have the following issues when allowing WPP and tile partitioning to be simultaneously used within the same picture:

+The decoder verification effort is increased when allowing the combination of WPP and tile partitioning.
 As for the decoder verification, we need to test lots of combinations of WPP and tile partitioning, e.g., one slice containing multiple tiles with and without applying WPP in each tile, one tile containing multiple slices with and without applying WPP in one slice, and so on.

+The parallel processing functionality between WPP and horizontal tile partitioning is redundant.
+The coding performance would also be decreased when WPP and horizontal tile partitioning are simultaneously used within the same picture.

-Besides, the initialization or inheritance of CABAC context variables is also different between WPP and tile partitioning.
-If both tools are enabled, for each non-first CTU row of WPP decoding thread, the inheritance of CABAC context variables from the upper CTU row will depend on whether this upper CTU row belongs to the same tile.
+The initialization or inheritance of CABAC context variables is also different between WPP and tile partitioning.
+As the illustrated example in Fig.1, if both tools are enabled, for each non-first CTU row of WPP decoding thread, the inheritance of CABAC context variables from the upper CTU row will depend on whether this upper CTU row belongs to the same tile.
 This also complicates the decoder design.